Costa Rica joins Panama in detaining deportees from the US in stopover back to their countries

-MEXICO CITY — (AP) — A U.S. flight carrying 135 deportees, half of them minors, from various countries was set to land Thursday in Costa Rica, making it the second Latin American nation to serve as a stopover for migrants as U.S. President Donald Trump 's administration steps up deportations.
+MEXICO CITY — (AP) — A U.S. flight carrying 135 deportees of mostly Asian origin, half of them minors, landed Thursday in Costa Rica, making it the second Latin American nation to serve as a stopover for migrants as U.S. President Donald Trump 's administration steps up deportations.

-Upon arrival, the migrants will be bused from Costa Rica’s capital to a rural holding facility near the Panama border, where they will wait up to 30 days to be flown back to their countries of origin, said Omer Badilla, Costa Rica’s deputy minister of the interior and police.
+The migrants will be bused from Costa Rica’s capital to a rural holding facility near the Panama border, where they will be detained up to 30 days to be flown back to their countries of origin, said Omer Badilla, Costa Rica’s deputy minister of the interior and police.
 The U.S. government will cover the costs.

-Honduras said Thursday it also acted as a brief stopover for a deportation flight of Venezuelans from the U.S. in what it described as a "humanitarian bridge” since there are no direct flights between the U.S. and Venezuela.
+Honduras said Thursday it also acted as a brief stopover for a deportation flight of Venezuelans coming from Guantanamo Bay in what it described as a "humanitarian bridge” since there are no direct flights between the U.S. and Venezuela.

 A U.S. flight carrying 170 Venezuelans landed Thursday in a joint U.S.-Honduran military base in central Honduras, and within hours were transferred to a Venezuelan aircraft.
 An official with Honduras' foreign ministry said this was not a routine arrangement, but that the Central American nation remains open to facilitating more transfers between the two adversaries.